KianBahasadri/bhive/README.md

 im going to avoid my usual mistake of writing the documentation before i make the project and then having to rewrite it because i did everything differently than how i planned to :)
 Plans can be found on my channel: https://www.youtube.com/watch?v=F4nBRwdqYw0

+Note: to avoid confusion, the orchestrator/root node should always be referred to as the "Hub".

 # Roadmap